uncleshvya/rimworld-mod-12plus/Readme.md

 How to install:
 - download the repository or "Download 7plus mod (latest).zip" file.
-- copy "7plus" and "18plus" folders into "Mods" folder.
+- copy "7plus" folder into "Mods" folder.
 - all from "texts" move to proper "Data\Core\Languages\Russian\" and "Data\Royalty\Languages\Russian\" folders, overwrite files.
 - do not use auto-script from official Russian translator's site!
 I'm working on it.
 - before updating 7plus mod, delete old folders.